telerik/document-processing-docs/knowledge-base/create-pdf-document-with-logo-and-text-using-fixedcontenteditor.md

 type: how-to
 page_title: How to Generate a PDF Document with Logo and Text using FixedContentEditor
 slug: create-pdf-document-with-logo-and-text-using-fixedcontenteditor
-tags: pdf, fixedcontenteditor, editor, logo, image, text, processing
+tags: pdf, fixedcontenteditor, editor, logo, image, text
 res_type: kb
 ---
 # Environment